Molcajete: Description

 A molcajete holds its matching tejolote.

-Stretching back several thousand years, the molcajete was used by pre-Hispanic Mesoamerican cultures, including the Aztec and Maya.
+The molcajete was used by pre-Hispanic Mesoamerican cultures, including the Aztec and Maya.
 Traditionally carved out of a single block of vesicular basalt, molcajetes are typically round in shape and supported by three short legs.

 Additionally, throughout the pre-Hispanic Mesoamerican period, they were decorated with various colors and designs with orange wares identified as the most common characteristic of the molcajete.
 The matching hand-held grinding tool, known as a tejolote (Mexican Spanish, from Nahuatl texolotl), being made of the same basalt material.

 Molcajetes frequently are decorated with the carved head of an animal on the outside edge of the bowl, giving the molcajete the appearance of a short, stout, three-legged animal.
 Since its introduction by Europeans, the pig is the most common animal head used for decoration of this type.
 They also are used for decoration.
 That design is a very popular item for sale in the taquerías (taco shops) of modern México City.